 The scientist father of a teenage girl and boy accidentally shrinks his and two other neighborhood teens to the size of insects.
 Now the teens must fight diminutive dangers as the father searches for them.

-It is Lifeday, a holiday that is celebrated on Chewbacca's home planet Kashyyyk.
-Chewie and Han Solo are trying to get to the planet where Chewie's family is waiting for him, but the empire is out searching for the rebels, giving everyone a hard time.
+It is Life Day, a holiday that is celebrated on Chewbacca's home planet Kashyyyk.
+Chewie and Han Solo are trying to get to the planet where Chewie's family is waiting for him, but the Empire is out searching for the Rebels, giving everyone a hard time.
 While we are waiting we get a look at the everyday life of a Wookiee family.
-We meet all the familiar characters from Star Wars and we are introduced to Boba Fett during a small cartoon.
+We meet all the familiar characters from Star Wars: Episode IV - A New Hope (1977) and we are introduced to Boba Fett during a short cartoon.
 We also pay a visit to the Cantina and meet all the monsters again.
 Written by

 Was this review helpful to you?